SenseLogic/GLIMPSE/README.md

 ## Limitations

-*   The custom video links must have this syntax :
+*   The customized video links must have this syntax :
     *   `[the video title](path/to/file.mp4)`
     *   `[the video title](path/to/file.webm)`